 Dr. Colton has given volunteer service all around the world.
 He lived in the farming communities of northern Argentina for two years, helping people to overcome addictions, reach their goals, and achieve family happiness.
 He lived with his wife in a small coastal fishing town in China for four months teaching English to underprivileged elementary school children.
 He traveled to rural Guatemala in 2013 and 2014 to provide eye care to hundreds of indigenous Mayans.
 He provides eye screenings for Special Olympics athletes in Houston and Arlington.

 He most enjoys helping patients suffering from dry eyes and ocular disease, and treating children with myopia (near-sightedness) with specialty contacts to prevent their eyes from getting worse each year.
 He also enjoys fitting multi-focal (bifocal) contact lenses and difficult-to-fit lenses for patients with corneal disease.
 He uses the latest technology to diagnose eye diseases and keeps up with the newest eye treatments for his patients.

-In his free time, Dr. Colton plays with his 4-year-old daughter and 1-year-old son, and takes his wife on dates to her favorite Mexican restaurants.
-Dr. Colton and his family have four egg-laying hens and a large vegetable garden, which they use to grow their own food.
-He speaks in Spanish with his kids, and his 4-year-old is fluent.
+In his free time, Dr. Colton plays with his 5-year-old daughter, 2-year-old son, and newborn TWIN BOYS.
+He takes his wife on dates to her favorite Mexican restaurants.
+Dr. Colton and his family have five egg-laying hens and a large vegetable garden, which they use to grow their own food.
+He speaks in Spanish with his kids, who are fluent.
 Dr. Colton plays organ for his local church and organizes local service projects.
 In September 2017, Dr. Colton took a group of volunteers to Houston and worked to restore homes damaged by Hurricane Harvey.